Many different viruses cause colds.

 Cleaning shared objects and surfaces with a disinfectant can also help reduce the spread of common cold viruses.

-Despite their popularity, echinacea and high-dose vitamin C (up to 2,000 milligrams per day) do not prevent colds, nor does eating citrus fruits.
+Despite their popularity, echinacea, zinc, and high-dose vitamin C (up to 2,000 milligrams per day) do not prevent or treat colds, nor does eating citrus fruits.

 Treatment of Common Cold